Pico-Developer/SpatialMP4/docs/install_faq.md

 # FAQ for build and install

 Source build a project sometimes can be not easy.
-This document help you out of the trouble.
+This document helps you out of the trouble.

 ## Question 1